TiendaNube/api-docs/resources/script.md

             }
         ]
     },
-    lang : /* Current language's code (e.g. pt_BR) */,
+    customer : /* Current customer id or null if there is no logged-in customer */, lang : /* Current language's code (e.g. pt_BR) */,
     currency : /* Current currency in ISO 4217 format */
 }